 5 Grilling Alternatives for Summer

-The sun is out, the beach is open, and grilling season is in full swing!
+The sun is out, the pool is open, and grilling season is officially in full swing!
 The age-old classics of hot dogs, hamburgers, and sausages will never lose their appeal, but this summer try experimenting with some grilling alternatives.

 Watermelon, pineapple, apples, stone fruit… the list of fruity grilling possibilities is more substantial than you would think!
 The sugar on the surface of the fruit gets caramelized, making the fruit an even tastier treat.
+Combine grilled watermelon, feta, and mint for a simple recipe with extraordinary flavor.
 Grilled peaches are a great topper for pies and cakes – or just top the grilled peaches themselves with ice cream to have a delicious fresh dessert.
-Combine grilled watermelon, feta, and mint for another simple recipe with extraordinary flavor.

 Grilling leafy greens adds a richness without wilt, where the leaves get beautifully charred and the interior slightly softens.
 Try a grilled romaine Caesar salad, and you might not be able to return to raw romaine again!
 Grilling bok choy also maintains its flavor while adding a smoky element.
 Make it Asian inspired with miso, soy sauce, or rice vinegar, or use it in place of romaine as a “wedge” salad alternative.